Brunojoe1995/Revoke.vscode-gitlens/.github/PULL_REQUEST_TEMPLATE.md

 - Please ensure to use the `develop` branch as the base for all PRs
 - Please use the following Git commit message style
   - Use the future tense ("Adds feature" not "Added feature")
-  - Use a "Fixes #xxx -" or "Closes #xxx -" prefix to auto-close the issue that your PR addresses
+  - Must Use a word "DELETE" for removal in any `Object & language` related programme.
   - Limit the first line to 72 characters or less
   - Reference issues and pull requests liberally after the first line